-The Purcell Project acquisition of January 18, 2019 and subsequent integration has had the following impact on operating results, notably:
+The Purcell Project acquisition which occurred January 18, 2019 (representing 1/3 of the year ended May 31, 2019) and subsequent integration has had the following impact on operating results, notably:

-• Consulting, amortization, accretion, administrative expenses, professional fees, salaries and wages, supplies and maintenance and mining expenses increases are new operating costs associated with the operations of the Purcell Project since acquisition.
+Consulting, amortization, accretion, administrative expenses, professional fees, salaries and wages, supplies and maintenance and mining, and interest expenses increases were largely new operating costs associated with the operations of the Purcell Project since acquisition.
 Salaries and wages, and supplies and maintenance, and mining expenses (including electricity) relate to the drilling operations and ongoing de-watering of the underground tunnels of the property to ensure success of future mining operations.
 Consulting fees included \$77,500 fees incurred to source and secure capital development financing on a best efforts basis.
-No such financings have occurred.
+During the year ended May 31, 2019 the company incurred one time acquisition costs of \$561,909 associated with the purchase of the Purcell Bul River project.

-- Mining exploration and development costs of \$1,015,533 represent Company efforts to explore and achieve permitted operation of the Purcell acquisition mining properties. - Share based compensation of \$842,800 is the result of the Company having granted on June 5, 2019, 5,955,556 options at a strike price of \$0.18 and an expiry date of four years to officers, directors, employees and consultants.
-The fair value of stock options granted of \$0.14 per option was calculated at the grant date using the Black-Scholes option pricing model.
-The assumptions for this calculation were a risk free interest rate of 1.38%, expected life of 4 years and historical volatility was used for calculation of expected volatility of 123%. - Interest expense of \$1,047,636 which is the sum of interest incurred on the related party loan and the effective interest on the convertible debenture related to the Purcell Project acquisition.
-Note that \$724,182 is non-cash and includes the amortization of the estimated fair value of the equity portion of the convertible debenture. - Interest revenue relates to Canada Revenue Agency tax and GST refunds.
+- Mining exploration and development costs of \$1,147,888 represent Company efforts to explore and achieve permitted operation of the Purcell acquisition mining properties.
+Mining tax credits of \$147,778 were received related to 2018 and 2016 exploration activities. - Share based compensation of \$989,675 is the result of the Company having granted on June 5, 2019, 5,955,556 options at a strike price of \$0.18 and an expiry date of four years to officers, directors, employees and consultants. - Interest expense of \$1,413,305 which is the sum of interest incurred on the related party loan and the effective interest on the convertible debenture assumed in the Purcell Project acquisition.
+The \$663,146 convertible debenture interest is predominantly non-cash representing the amortization of the estimated fair value of the equity portion of the convertible debenture.
+Operating results also include a one-time gain as the result of two-year extension of payment terms of the convertible debentures of \$592,748. - During the year ended May 31, 2020, the Company recorded an impairment of \$365,000, its previous historical cost of the Alpine Mine property.
+On December 15, 2019, the Company did not satisfy the commitments in its option agreement with regards to the Alpine Mine property (issue \$200,000 in cash and 400,000 common shares).
+The Company has received notice of default. - Flow-through share premium renunciation occurs of \$113,840 is the result of exploration spending having occurred, consistent with flow-through share agreement requirements.